niplav/site/considerations_on_cryonics.md

 up for cryonics until a later point in their life.
-This has often been explained by the fact that signing up for cryonics seems to [require high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily put off to another point in life.
+This has often been explained by the fact that signing up for cryonics seems to [require high conscientiousness](https://www.lesswrong.com/posts/hiDkhLyN5S2MEjrSE/normal-cryonics "Normal Cryonics") and can be easily be delayed until another point in life: "I'll get around to doing it eventually" – person who was cremated.
 However, it hasn't yet been explored whether this procrastination might be rational: Many cryonics organisations have high membership fees, which might be avoided by waiting.

 To find this out, I present a point-estimate model of whether (and if yes, when) to sign up for cryonics.
 The model is written in